-One serving of fruit equals 150g, and 75g is one serving of vegetables.
-Who has time to get out the scales though?
+One serving of fruit equals 150g, and one serving of vegetables is 75g.
+But who has time to get out the scales?
 A better way to look at it is like this:

-One serving of fruit = 1 medium sized apple OR 1 cup of chopped up fruit OR 1.5 tablespoons of dried fruit
+One serving of fruit = 1 medium-sized apple OR 1 cup of chopped-up fruit OR 1½ tablespoons of dried fruit

-How to get kids to eat their fruit and veg
+How to encourage kids to eat their fruit and veg

-We get it, a lot of young children are super fussy when it comes to food – especially fruit and vegetables.
-If the above guidelines get your palms sweaty then don’t worry because here are some easy ways to make sure your little ones are getting enough of the good stuff:
+We get it; a lot of young children are super fussy when it comes to food – especially fruit and vegetables.
+If the above guidelines make your palms sweaty then don’t worry because here are some easy ways to make sure your little ones are getting enough of the good stuff:

 - Have a bowl of fresh fruit out in plain sight for quick and easy snacks

 - Keep cut-up vegetables sticks in the fridge so they’re always ready to eat